dhyeythumar/web-push-notifications/README.md

-# web-push-notifications
+# Web Push Notifications (React.js)

-Example webapp for Web Push Notifications made with React.js
+Example web-app on how "**web-push-notifications-server**" can be used for Web Push Notifications made with React.js.